mozilla/django-browserid/docs/details/settings.rst

    Domain and protocol used to access your site.
 BrowserID uses this value to determine if an assertion was meant for your site.

+   Can be a string, an iterable of strings or a callable that returns either.

    Note that this does not have to be a publicly accessible URL, so local URLs like ``localhost:8000`` or ``127.0.0.1`` are acceptable as long as they match what you are using to access your site.